Mac Cairthinn of Clogher: Legend

 Saint Macartan grew up in the southern part of Ireland, somewhere in Munster.
 Before his conversion to Christianity by Patrick, the future saint was known by the name Aidus/Aedh, the son of Caerthen (son of the Rowan Tree).
-The identity of his father is uncertain, but is sometimes associated with a Dalcassian prince of Thomond or with the Uí Maine of Connacht.
+The identity of his father is uncertain but is sometimes associated with a Dalcassian prince of Thomond or with the Uí Maine of Connacht.
 Hence the Anglicized later name to come down to us is "Macartan".
 Some sources claim that he was uncle to Saint Brigid.

-Hearing of Patrick's teaching, Aidus traveled from his home to hear him preach in Armagh, leaving behind his wife and child.
+Hearing of Patrick's teaching, Aidus travelled from his home to hear him preach in Armagh, leaving behind his wife and child.
 He first met Patrick at Drumlease, near Dromahair, County Leitrim.
 Here Macartan was baptized and soon became one of Patrick's official missionary staff.
 He was spoken of as Patrick's "champion" or "strong man".
-We are told that when the great Apostle was worn out by his work that Macartan supported his faltering steps over rough roads, marshes and rivers by carrying him.
-Macartan was initially ordained to the role of presbyter (priest) while Patrick was still living, possible by Patrick himself.
+We are told that when the great Apostle was worn out by his work Macartan supported his faltering steps over rough roads, marshes and rivers by carrying him.
+Macartan was initially ordained to the role of presbyter.

 He was the "staff of Patrick" in the Irish patron saint's declining years.
-On one occasion after carrying Patrick over a river, an exhausted Macartan expressed a wish that he might be relieved from further travel and allowed settle down in charge of some church close by his beloved master where he could spend the evening of his life in peace.
+On one occasion after carrying Patrick over a river, an exhausted Macartan expressed a wish that he might be relieved from further travel and allowed to settle down in charge of some church close by his beloved master where he could spend the evening of his life in peace.
 Patrick, full of sympathy for his faithful companion and friend, agreed that he should establish a monastery in Clogher, and finish out his life there.
 A monastery was established near the ancient royal fort of Rathmore on the outskirts of the town and one of Ireland's oldest bishoprics was established.
 To commemorate the occasion Patrick gave Macartan his staff and a number of precious relics contained in a shrine known to tradition as the Domnach Airgid.